 - What is a good inventory turnover ratio?

-- In which way is the inventory turnover ratio connected to the receivables turnover ratio?
+- How the inventory turnover ratio is connected to the receivables turnover

 - Inventory in days

 - Inventory turnover ratio and inventory in days infographic

 How to calculate the inventory turnover ratio?